-- 1. Not all fields in the sample records will have values. - 2.
+- 1. Depending on the audit event, not all fields in the audit records will have values.
+When there is no values in the field, the field will not be shown in the audit output. - 2.
 Some fields such as "Access Attempted" are stored in the delimited ASCII format as bit maps.
 In this flat report file, however, these fields appear as a set of strings representing the bit map values.